anyproto/anytype-heart/docs/proto.md

-<a name="anytype.Rpc.Object.RelationSelectOptionAdd"></a>
+<a name="anytype.Rpc.Object.RelationOptionAdd"></a>

-### Rpc.Object.RelationSelectOptionAdd
+### Rpc.Object.RelationOptionAdd
-RelationSelectOptionAdd may return existing option in case dataview already has one with the same text
+RelationOptionAdd may return existing option in case dataview already has one with the same text

-<a name="anytype.Rpc.Object.RelationSelectOptionAdd.Request"></a>
+<a name="anytype.Rpc.Object.RelationOptionAdd.Request"></a>

-### Rpc.Object.RelationSelectOptionAdd.Request
+### Rpc.Object.RelationOptionAdd.Request